TeleginS/example/README.md

 Example
 =======

-This is a example github Python project.
+This is an example github Python project.
 It is a template to allow easy creation of a new project - just copy it and amend as necessary.

 Installation